Danmcaires/StarlingX-App-Generator/README.md

 When packaging an application as an starlingx application, you can place specific application's in multiple places (even though you probably shouldn't).
 The files where you can place these configurations will be listed below by their order of precedence in descending sorting.
-1. user-overrides.yaml - passed as in input after an application has been uploaded through the command "system helm-override-update -i _user-overrides.yaml_" ...
+1. user-overrides.yaml - passed as in input after an application has been uploaded through the command "system helm-override-update --values _user-overrides.yaml_" ...
 2. _application-name_/plugins/**/helm/*.py - configurations passed into the `get_overrides` function
 3. _application-name_/fluxcd-manifests/**/*-static-overrides.yaml - passed to the fluxcd static overrides file
 4. _helm-chart_/values.yaml